Karate: Japan

-Japan was invading China at the time, and Funakoshi knew that the art of Tang/China hand would not be accepted; thus the change of the art's name to "way of the empty hand."
 The dō suffix implies that karatedō is a path to self-knowledge, not just a study of the technical aspects of fighting.
 Like most martial arts practised in Japan, karate made its transition from -jutsu to -dō around the beginning of the 20th century.
 The "dō" in "karate-dō" sets it apart from karate-jutsu, as aikido is distinguished from aikijutsu, judo from jujutsu, kendo from kenjutsu and iaido from iaijutsu.

-Funakoshi changed the names of many kata and the name of the art itself (at least on mainland Japan), doing so to get karate accepted by the Japanese budō organization Dai Nippon Butoku Kai.
-Funakoshi also gave Japanese names to many of the kata.
-The five pinan forms became known as heian, the three naihanchi forms became known as tekki, seisan as hangetsu, Chintō as gankaku, wanshu as enpi, and so on.
-These were mostly political changes, rather than changes to the content of the forms, although Funakoshi did introduce some such changes.
-Funakoshi had trained in two of the popular branches of Okinawan karate of the time, Shorin-ryū and Shōrei-ryū.
-In Japan he was influenced by kendo, incorporating some ideas about distancing and timing into his style.
+In 1933, karate was officially recognized as a Japanese martial art by the Dai Nippon Butoku Kai, but initially belonged to the jujutsu division and title examinations were conducted by jujutsu masters.

+In 1935, Funakoshi changed the names of many kata and karate itself.
+Funakoshi's motivation was that the names of many of the traditional kata were unintelligible, and that it would be inappropriate to use the Chinese style names to teach karate as a Japanese martial art.
+He also said that the kata had to be simplified to spread karate as a form of physical education, so some of the kata were modified.
 He always referred to what he taught as simply karate, but in 1936 he built a dōjō in Tokyo and the style he left behind is usually called Shotokan after this dōjō.
 Shoto, meaning "pine wave", was Funakoshi's pen name and kan meaning "hall".

+On 25 October 1936, a roundtable meeting of karate masters was held in Naha, Okinawa Prefecture, where it was officially decided to change the name of karate from karate (Tang hand) to karate (empty hand).
+In attendance were Chōmo Hanashiro, Chōki Motobu, Chōtoku Kyan, Jūhatsu Kyoda, Chōjun Miyagi, Shinpan Gusukuma, and Chōshin Chibana.
+In 2005, the Okinawa Prefectural Assembly passed a resolution to commemorate this decision by designating 25 October as "Karate Day."

-The modernization and systemization of karate in Japan also included the adoption of the white uniform that consisted of the kimono and the dogi or keikogi—mostly called just karategi—and coloured belt ranks.
+The modernization and systemization of karate in Japan also included the adoption of the white uniform that consisted of the dogi or keikogi—mostly called just karategi—and coloured belt ranks.
 Both of these innovations were originated and popularized by Jigoro Kano, the founder of judo and one of the men Funakoshi consulted in his efforts to modernize karate.